-Each of UNI’s colleges—College of Education; College of Business Administration; College of Humani-ties, Arts, and Sciences; and College of Social and Behavioral Sciences—offer a variety of majors, minors, graduate, and doctorate programs to prepare students for success after college.
+Each of UNI’s colleges—College of Education; College of Business Administration; College of Humanities, Arts, and Sciences; and College of Social and Behavioral Sciences—offer a variety of majors, minors, and graduate and doctorate programs to prepare students for success after college.

 UNI’s College of Education is the largest of Iowa’s 32 teacher education programs.
-Nearly 32% of teachers and 37% of school administrators in Iowa are UNI graduates.
+More than 450 new teachers graduate from UNI each year.

 UNI faculty put students first

 As a teaching-focused school, UNI’s great faculty put students first.
 They bring their experience and expertise into the classroom and supplement their courses with knowledge gained through intensive research and discovery as well as service and engagement.

 UNI’s average class size is just 23 students, so students really get to know their classmates and professors.
 And 99% of classes are taught by faculty, not graduate students or teaching assistants, which means students learn from professional educators with years of teaching experience.

 Undergraduate students at UNI can enhance their knowledge and skills through student-faculty research beginning their very first year.
 Employers and graduate schools are always looking for hands-on experiences.
 Being able to offer an ever-expanding list of internships, student teaching, study abroad, and research opportunities really makes UNI students stand out.

 One of the most affordable public universities in Iowa